 - information on what is needed to meet the requirements of the SPRP in relation to habitat connectivity and koala movement.

 The guideline also provides information on what is needed to meet the requirements of the SPRP, in relation to managing risks to koalas on site, and safe koala movement opportunities.

-The measures in this guideline do not replace the requirements of the SPP and the SPRP, particularly in regard to habitat retention.
+The measures in this guideline do not replace the requirements of the SPRP, particularly in regard to habitat retention.
 However, they are intended to assist in determining the most suitable outcome for koalas as a result of development or land-use planning.

 Measures in this guideline are based on koala-sensitive design principles that help development: